manish-kumar5848/manish-kumar5848/README.md

  -  HTML
  -  CSS

-- I am currently looking for internships in Web Development or Software development.

 # Projects
 - **AnnAztecs:**
   - In this project a farmer web portal has been developed .It have farmer registration ,farmer login feature , farmer data is stored in database .It have form validation and     authentication .It have many services for farmer le- seed booking crop cycle information , crop selling ,grievance page etc. This is developed on NodeJS ,ExpressJS,HTML,CSS and MYSQL server as database.